cod2liv/Self-Help-Books/README.md

 4. Cultivating Strong Social Connections: The authors highlight the role of social connections and relationships in nurturing one's ikigai.
 Building and maintaining meaningful connections with others, such as family, friends, and community, is seen as crucial for a fulfilling life.
 The support and sense of belonging derived from these relationships contribute to overall happiness.

 5. Embracing a Balanced Lifestyle: The book emphasizes the importance of balance in various aspects of life, including work, rest, diet, and exercise.
 It encourages individuals to adopt healthy habits, prioritize self-care, and avoid excessive stress.
 By finding a balance between different areas, individuals can create a harmonious and fulfilling life.

-Note: While these points summarize the book, it is important to read the book itself to gain a deeper understanding of the concepts and principles discussed.

 Man's Search for Meaning
 7 June, 2023